Pollock 8 RBIs, Beaty 7 RBIs, each slam as Dodgers bop Brews - WTMJ

 AP Sports Writer

-Pollock homered twice and doubled while Beaty went 4 of 6 and scored three times. heir slams came against Alec Bettinger, who gave up 11 runs in his big league debut after never pitching above Double-A.
+“As a team, we just needed to be able to breathe a little bit,” Pollock said.
+“It’s been a rough couple of weeks for us.”

+“We gave him a tough assignment today,” Brewers manager Craig Counsell said.

-This was the first time in franchise history that the Dodgers had two players with at least seven RBIs in the same game.
+This was the first time the Dodgers had two players with at least seven RBIs in the same game.
 The last time it happened for any MLB team was on Aug.
 22, 2007, when Jarrod Saltalamacchia and Ramon Vazquez each had seven RBIs for the Texas Rangers in a 30-3 blowout of the Baltimore Orioles.

 The last time two Dodgers hit grand slams in the same game came when Adrian Beltre and Shawn Green did it in a 12-3 victory over the Florida Marlins on May 21, 2000.